tfresource/tfresource-website/topics/Autonomous_vehicles_CAV_Penetration_Rates.md

 - Comfort and convenience, in addition to cost, will drive consumer preferences regarding AVs.
 - Roadway and parking infrastructure will need to be adapted to CAVs.
 - Government policy and traffic laws, including tests of liability in the court system, will undoubtedly drive market penetration scenarios.
-- The technology will certainly advance and change, and features will be added or subtracted on the basis of cost effectiveness in the market.
+- The technology will certainly advance and change, and features will be added or subtracted based on cost effectiveness in the market.

 The Zmud report emphasized the uncertainty about CAV development.
 Their review of the literature, which was corroborated by the study team for this current report, found high uncertainty in published deployment scenarios.
 They defined three “eras” during which varying but increasing rates of CAV penetration will occur:
 1. CAVs are developed and tested.